rune/rune/docs/docs/how-it-works/existing-game.md

 <script src="./client.js"></script>
 ```
 4. Setup [Rune's ESLint plugin](../advanced/server-side-logic#editor-integration) to detect issues in your game logic
+5. Move all your game logic into `logic.js` and make `client.js` import all your rendering code

 You can also look at the [Tic Tac Toe](https://github.com/rune/rune-multiplayer-web-games/tree/staging/examples/tic-tac-toe) example game to understand how to set up a game manually.
-If you're using TypeScript, you will need to update your setup to export a `logic.js` file.

 ### Questions?